 Outdoor Therapy

-If you’d like to hire me to take you out into our beautiful Tasmanian nature for a half day trip or a weekend under the stars, then please read on about my Outdoor Therapy service.
+If you’d like to indulge yourself in an outdoor therapy retreat for a weekend, then please read on about my Outdoor Therapy service.

 About my outdoor experience

-I’ve been leading people on hikes for the past five years, and prior to that I organised all my long distance hikes, from route planning, map preparation, calculating food requirements, packing and delivering food drops, researching and testing gear, hiking and trail running in all sorts of conditions from snow, ice, rain, fog, sleet, heat, you name it.
+I’ve been leading people on bushwalks for the past five years, and prior to that I organised all my long distance bushwalking trips, from route planning, map preparation, calculating food requirements, packing and delivering food drops, researching and testing gear, going out in all sorts of conditions from snow, ice, rain, fog, sleet, heat, you name it.
 I believe I have a good foundation and I’m always learning and keen to learn more.

 I have an up-to-date first aid certificate and experience in different terrains, climates and conditions.
 I always take emergency gear with me and I’ve also done a snake handling course in Tasmania.

-There is always an element of risk involved in the great outdoors, and while I plan every session as thoroughly as I can, there are always unforeseen circumstances that can occur.
-I always endeavour to exercise a duty of care, and attempt to handle SHTF situations as best as I can, with the safety of myself and my client in mind.
+There is always an element of risk involved in the outdoors, and while I plan every therapy session as thoroughly as I can, there are always unforeseen circumstances that may occur.
+I always endeavour to exercise a duty of care, and attempt to handle SHTF situations as best as I can, with the safety of the environment, myself and my client in mind.

 Ultimately, please decide for yourself whether an outdoor therapy session is at an appropriate level for you, meaning that you are able to do it, and/or can do it together with my support (need a little motivation).